17 Local SEO Tips 2020: Guide For Local Business Owners

 6. Amplify Local Signals On Your Site

-This local SEO tip is not quite discussed and it’s one of the secrets to improve your local SEO ranking and presence.
+This local SEO tip is not quite discussed and it’s one of the secrets to improve your local ranking and visibility.

 Besides leveraging GMB, local listings and optimizing for local content, you would want to amplify the local signals on your site, to really convince Google about the site’s location.

 This is also how you optimize for “Near Me” keywords.
 This type of keywords is served based only on the location of searchers.